Parent Handbook

 We expect parents to:

-- Report bullying behavior to the classroom teacher, head teacher, counselor, or principal
+- Report bullying behavior to the classroom teacher, head teacher, social worker, or principal

 - Not confront/talk to the alleged bully themselves but rather refer the issue to a staff member